Basilio Cascella

-Basilio Cascella (Pescara, 1 October 1860 - Rome, 24 July 1950) was an Italian artist, active from the late nineteenth century to the mid-twentieth century.
+Basilio Cascella (1 October 1860 - 24 July 1950) was an Italian artist, active from the late nineteenth century to the mid-twentieth century.

 Biography

 In 1860, Cascella was born to Francesco Paolo Cascella, a tailor, and his wife, Marianna Siciliano.
 The family moved to Ortona in 1870.
 It was in this city that Basilio spent his childhood and finished elementary school.
 He then attended the Artieri night school in Pescara and worked as an apprentice in the Luigi Salomone printing plant.
 His first drawings date back to 1874, copied from the prints.
 His father wanted Cascella to help in the tailor shop, but the boy had little interest in becoming a tailor.
 Instead, in April 1875, he went to Rome and was hired as an apprentice at lithography in the Luigi Salomone printing plant.
 In 1879, he settled in Naples and came into contact with many other artists, including Domenico Morelli and Francesco Paolo Michetti.
 Cascella began painting in the Verismo style.